EAT-JBCOMMUNITY/EAT/README.md

 ------------------------------------------------
 1. Make sure that JBOSS_FOLDER is set with the path to your EAP OR WILDFLY directory.
 2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP OR WILDFLY Server.
+3. If needed, set the equivalent repo according to the profile used for the test, using the repo environment variable.
-3. Make sure that JAVA_HOME is pointing to the jdk of desired version.
+4. Make sure that JAVA_HOME is pointing to the jdk of desired version.
-4. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap-jdk8, -Dwildfly-jdk8).
+5. Build and run the additional testsuite activating the EAP or WILDFLY specific jdk version profile (-Deap-jdk8, -Dwildfly-jdk8).
-5. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)
+6. If you want to use http add -Dmaven.repository.protocol=http (Section : Using HTTPS below)
-6. If you would like/need to disable snapshot versions add -DDISABLE_SNAPSHOT_VERSIONS=true
+7. If you would like/need to disable snapshot versions add -DDISABLE_SNAPSHOT_VERSIONS=true

 Testing with Open Liberty